Benjamin Pratnemer

-Benjamin Pratnemer (born 31 March 1979) is a Slovenian professional darts player who conpetes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
-He is first Slovenian player to win a match on the PDC European Tour.
+Benjamin Pratnemer (born 31 March 1979) is a Slovenian professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) events.
+He is the first Slovenian player to earn a PDC Tour Card, and the first to win a match on the PDC European Tour.

 Career

 Pratnemer won the PDC Eastern Europe World Championship qualifier in 2019, defeating János Végső of Hungary 6–1 in the final, which meant he qualified for the 2020 PDC World Darts Championship.
 He became the second Slovenian after Osmann Kijamet in 2010 to qualify for the event.

 On 7 February 2020, he qualified for his first PDC European Tour event.
 He played in the 2020 Belgian Darts Championship, where he lost 5–6 in the first round against Wesley Plaisier.
-Since 2021 Pratnamer has been playing on the WDF Circuit picking up a couple of wins in Slovenia & Hungary.
+During his career in the World Darts Federation (WDF), Pratnemer won a total of 17 titles and qualified for three WDF World Darts Championships.

-In 2023, Pratnemer participated in the PDC 2023 Q-School, in an attempt to get a tourcard.
-He got to the final phase, where he finished 28th with 3 points.
+Pratnemer won a PDC Tour Card for the first time at 2026 Q-School, becoming the first Slovenian player to compete on the PDC Pro Tour full-time.